UBC-FRESH/nemora/README.md

-# dbhdistfit
+# nemora

-`dbhdistfit` is an open-source toolkit for fitting diameter-at-breast-height (DBH) probability distributions to forest inventory tally data.
+`nemora` is an open-source toolkit for fitting diameter-at-breast-height (DBH) probability distributions to forest inventory tally data.
 It packages the workflows developed by the UBC FRESH Lab for handling both horizontal point sampling (HPS) and fixed-area plot inventories, including size-bias corrections, left/right censoring, and extensible distribution libraries.